Tuesday, March 17, 2020, 5:00 PM Update from Ochsner Therapy & Wellness/Functional Restoration

 - A board-certified/fellowship trained medical director/Pain Management physician who specializes in complex cases and restoring function

-- A certified nurse practitioner with over 8 years of Pain Management experience
+- A certified nurse practitioner with extensive knowledge of Pain Management

 - A licensed clinical social worker with a Doctorate in Social Work who helps patients with stress management and pain-coping skills